 London is home to some really classic luxury hotels like The Ritz, The Dorchester, Brown’s, and The Savoy, but it also has a number of mid-range and budget friendly chains like Holiday Inn Express, Travelodge, Best Western, Premier Inn, and Ibis.

 London is an expensive city so expect to pay a bit more than you might normally in less expensive destinations.
 But if you book in advance and compare prices, you should be able to find something that will fit most budgets.

 To find the best rates on hotels in London, we recommend searching on Booking com or Hotels.com as in our experience these two sites tend to have the best prices and widest choice on both hotels and a range of apartments.

-If you are looking for self-catering apartments or rooms, we recommend checking out Airbnb.
-If you’ve not used them before, you can get up to $100 off your first AirBnB booking with this link.
-There are also loads of apartment booking sites you can check.
+If you are looking for self-catering apartments or rooms, we recommend checking out Plum Guide.
+In our experience they offer some of the best options.
+See their listings for London here.
+There are also loads of other apartment booking sites you can check.

 Here are a few suggestions across budgets (lowest to highest):